raison00/Design-Resources/README.md

 * [Inline Editing and Validation in Tables](https://uxdworld.com/2020/04/22/inline-editing-and-validation-in-tables/): Providing an easy to use experience for a data table is a challenging task when you are dealing with large data.
 * [An Understanding of Perception and Cognition, Part I](https://www.uxmatters.com/mt/archives/2010/07/updating-our-understanding-of-perception-and-cognition-part-i.php): What researchers have discovered about human perception and cognition over the past thirty years.
 This article focuses on visual perception.
 * [An Understanding of Perception and Cognition, Part II](https://www.uxmatters.com/mt/archives/2010/08/updating-our-understanding-of-perception-and-cognition-part-ii.php): What researchers have discovered about human perception and cognition over the past thirty years.
 This article focuses on cognition and cognitive / perceptual speed.

+## Focusing on Context
+* [Checkbox vs Toggle Switch: 7 Use-Cases of Forms Design](https://uxdworld.com/2018/08/13/checkbox-vs-toggle-switch-7-use-cases-of-forms-design/): Similar Functions but for Different Contexts.
+## Visibility
+* [Visibility of System Status in UI](https://uxplanet.org/4-ways-to-communicate-the-visibility-of-system-status-in-ui-14ff2351c8e8): 4 Ways To Communicate the Visibility of System Status in UI

 ## Guidelines
 * [Google Material Design](https://material.google.com/): A close look at the design, components & resources for Google's brand.
 * [iOS Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/): Offers everything you need to design beautiful, engaging iOS apps.